OSVR/OSVR-Docs/Configuring/projectionAndViewMatrices.md

 If the viewer's pupil goes beyond the exit pupil of the lens, causing distortion, then the HMD lens locations should be adjusted, or the lenses swapped out and then the system recalibrated and re-specified as described below.

 ## Specification

+(The following describes the theoretical, most-general description of a screen, for a description of how to specify these parameters in the current OSVR configuration files, see @todo).

 **Fixed Rectangular Screen:** The specification of rectangular fixed-screen systems is done by specifying the room-space coordinates of the lower-left, lower-right, and upper-left corners in meters.
 In the case where the vectors from the lower-left corner to the lower-right and upper-left corners are not orthogonal, the projection of the upper-left coordinate onto the plane perpendicular to the vector from the lower-left to lower-right corner will be used as the upper-left corner (which will reduce the screen height).
 These coordinates are specified in meters.